 It’s true that passive income can result in time freedom.
 But getting to that point requires either time, money, or energy (or any combination thereof).
 Sometimes it takes a ton of hustle to get a business off the ground, but once it’s going, the gains continue to increase with the same or less work.

 This blog, for example, has been the opposite of passive in many, many ways.
 In the beginning, I put in a ton of hours and didn’t get paid anything for it, wondering if anyone would ever read the words I typed.
-However, over time and with consistency, it’s gotten to a point where it does produce a significant income and it continues to increase.
+However, over time and with consistency, it’s gotten to a point where it does produce a significant income, built an amazing community and it continues to increase.

 (If you'd like to know how much income or are interested in what my sources of income are, feel free to subscribe to our newsletter.)

-Even investing in a real estate fund, which many consider to be one of the most passive ways to invest in real estate, takes some work up front.
-I recently made a $50,000 investment in one, but it required a good amount of time (weeks to months) and effort upfront to understand which investment to make.
+Even investing in a real estate fund, which many consider to be one of the most passive ways to invest in real estate, takes some work upfront.
+I previously made a $50,000 investment in one, but it required a good amount of time (weeks to months) and effort upfront to understand which investment to make.

 This is also true of investing in the stock market.
 One can achieve a great degree of passive income here – once they make the purchase of a stock or mutual fund, all a person needs to do is wait for appreciation to occur.
 But again, making those first few decisions can take an excruciating amount of time to research and shouldn't be taken lightly.